Vauxhall Motors: 1970s

+1980s

+By 1981, Vauxhall exports were largely confined to Chevettes sold in Germany.
+While Opel-built cars were exported to the UK and badged as Vauxhalls, no Vauxhall-built cars were exported badged as Opels.
+It would not be until 1990 that Vauxhall would resume left hand drive production for export.

 Similarly, the use of Opel brand on the UK market would be confined to sporting models, and with the success and wide range choice of the new Vauxhall products of the early 1980s, the Manta was the only Opel-badged car being imported to the UK by the end of 1984.
 When the Manta was finally discontinued in 1988, Opel models were no longer officially imported to the UK.
 Its successor, the Calibra, was badged as a Vauxhall on the UK market.

 Early in 1980, Vauxhall moved into the modern family hatchback market with its Astra range that replaced the aging Viva, and quickly became popular with buyers.
 The Astra was a rebadged version of the first front-wheel drive Opel Kadett, which had been launched in 1979, and was sold alongside the Astra for several years.
 Initially imported from Opel's plant in Bochum, it was later produced at the Vauxhall plant in Ellesmere Port.

 In 1981, the company released the Mk2 Cavalier, the first Vauxhall of this size to offer front-wheel drive and a hatchback bodystyle.
 Built at the Luton plant, it really boosted Vauxhall's fortunes, with the Cavalier's sales for 1982 almost trebling its total for 1981, and peaking at more than 130,000 by 1984.
-During that time, sales of the Vauxhall brand more than doubled.
+During that time, sales of the Vauxhall marque more than doubled.
 This was complemented in 1983 with an estate, based on the Camira produced in Australia by Holden, with the tailgates for the Vauxhall version being built there and shipped to Luton.
 It was Britain's second-best selling car in 1984 and 1985, and spent most of its production life vying with the Ford Sierra for top place in the large family car market.
 The Cavalier was relaunched in 1988, an all-new format that won praise for its sleek looks and much-improved resistance to rust.